 Cuts & Laceration Emergency Treatment and Emergency Care Services

-Minor and Major Medical Emergency Room for Serious Cuts and Wounds in Highland Village, Little Elm, Hurst, Colleyville, Sherman, Hillcrest, Uptown, Mansfield and Dallas surrounding communities.
+Minor and Major Medical Emergency Room for Serious Cuts and Wounds in Highland Village, Little Elm, Frisco, Hurst, Colleyville, Sherman, Hillcrest, Uptown, Mansfield and DFW surrounding communities.

 While lacerations are categorized as “minor” injuries, they can actually be quite serious.
 If you or someone you love has suffered lacerations after being involved in an accident or traumatic event, it’s important that you seek proper medical attention and care.

 At ER of Texas, we provide comprehensive laceration treatment in Lewisville, Frisco, Little Elm, Highland Village, and throughout the DFW surrounding areas.
 We are available 24 hours a day, 7 days a week, 365 days a year, and when you contact us, you are always seen by an experienced, board-certified physician.
 We make it our mission to provide each and every one of our patients with a comfortable experience and the highest quality care.

 With little to no wait time, our Professional 24-Hour ER Care Centers are designed to provide all patients and their families with maximum comfort whenever you need urgent emergency care services.
 For emergency medical attention for serious cuts and wounds, contact us at a location near you.